-Students must submit a "Request and Announcement of the Final Examination" a minimum of 10 working days in advance of the scheduled date for the examination.
-Students should keep in mind that they must obtain approval of the date and time of their Final Examination from the members of their Student Advisory Committee prior to submitting the request through the GPS site.
-GPS must be notified in writing of any cancellation.
+Students must submit a request to take their final oral exam through A&M's ARCS system (see link below) a minimum of 10 working days in advance of the scheduled date for the examination.
+Students should keep in mind that they must obtain approval of the date and time of their Final Examination from the members of their Student Advisory Committee prior to submitting the request through ARCS.
 In the event a student does not pass their Final Examination, a student may be given ONE opportunity to repeat the final examination for the master's degree that must be completed prior to the end of the next regular semester (summer terms are excluded).